Partnership Ref.: |

 Currently Bright Hope World is providing financial support for 50 evangelists and bicycles.

-AA was a wild and violent husband until he met the Lord.
-He totally repented and returned to his wife and children.
-His family has been transformed and is a great testimony and model to others.
-Right now the leaders are helping the people, in most of the congregations, through teachings on the family of faith from the book of Genesis and AA leads a lot of the studies because he ministers life not just theory.
-He and his wife go out together in evangelism – with a baby strapped to their back and other kids in tow.
-No other Koti people do things like that as couples!
+Abdul (not his real name) was a wild and violent husband until he met the Lord.
+He repented and returned to his wife and children.
+His family was transformed and became a great testimony and model to others.
+The leaders help people in their congregations through teachings on the family of faith and Abdul leads studies because he ministers life not just theory.
+He and his wife began to go out together in evangelism – with a baby strapped to their back and other kids in tow.
+Previously no other Koti people would do things like that as couples!
+Many years later, he and his wife continue to serve the Lord in Tarikhi ya Haakhi.